Alewife Sewer Separation Project - Construction Update for August/September 2016

 In case of emergency after hours or on weekends, please call the DPW 24-Hour line at (617)-349-4800.

-Construction for the Alewife Sewer Separation Project - Huron A Neighborhood begun in October 2012.
-Construction is estimated to last approximately 2+ years and be completed by Spring 2015.
+Construction for the Alewife Sewer Separation Project - Huron A Neighborhood began in October 2012 and was completed in Fall 2015.
+General clean up. bio-basin clean up, sign installation, spot paving repairs and punch list items project wide through Spring 2016.
 Please click here to view the schedule for the Huron A project area.

 Designs for the three contracts are anticipated to follow the timelines below: